ag7dev/MaggiFN/README.md

 Many things based on Vixen, so props to him.
+I will try to update it.